pq-code-package/mlkem-c-aarch64/README.md

 #### Verification

 Mostly TODO.
-We apply CBMC to verify the absence of UB in a few basic C routines, but the bulk of the C verification is outstanding.
+We apply [CBMC](https://github.com/diffblue/cbmc) to verify type-safety and the absence of UB in a few basic C routines, but the bulk of the C verification is outstanding.
 No formal verification has yet been applied to the backends.

+See the [Proof README](cbmc/proofs/README.md) and [Proof Guide](cbmc/proofs/proof_guide.md) for more details.

 ### Getting started